BartsMRIPhysics/Speech_MRI_2D_PRORED/README.md

 ## Data

 * Speech MRI Data - The data is available at [Zenodo](https://zenodo.org/records/10046815).
 The processed dataset in .npy form can be downloaded from [Google Drive](https://drive.google.com/file/d/1wT64P9YtIot7PrxMrnJRkXJ8T5sBSiWS/view?usp=sharing).
-Save the downloaded files to the same folder path as the code for training.
+Save the downloaded files to the 'Speech_MRI_2D_PRORED' folder path.

 ## Training
 ```